Table of Contents

 Legal Framework and Gun Control Policies

-Canada’s firearm regulations blend federal oversight with provincial enforcement.
-The foundation lies in the Criminal Code and Firearms Act, which classify weapons into non-restricted, restricted, and prohibited categories.
-Owners must complete safety training, pass background checks, and obtain licenses through the RCMP-administered program.
+Canada’s firearm regulations combine federal oversight with provincial enforcement.
+The foundation lies in the Criminal Code and the Firearms Act, which classify weapons into non-restricted, restricted, and prohibited categories.
+To legally own firearms, individuals must complete safety training, pass background checks, and obtain a license through the RCMP-administered program.

 Federal Laws and Regulations

 Key elements include mandatory licensing for all firearm owners and strict storage rules.
-Background checks assess criminal history, mental health records, and domestic violence risks.
-The law also prohibits certain assault-style firearms, with over 1,500 models banned since 2020.
+Background checks review criminal history, mental health records, and risks of domestic violence.
+Since 2020, the federal government has prohibited over 1,500 models of assault-style firearms.

 Recent Legislative Changes